See all 203 churches near Knoxville, TN

 About Us

 We have little interest in religious denominational or institutional survival or the traditional ways of measuring success.
 We seek to minister to the unchurched, the least, the lost and the poor and those committed to genuine church fellowship.
+We provide integrated family worship where our children remain in the worship service with us.
 If you are looking for a church trying to do the next worship gig, or if you’re a seeker after modern church programs, our community is probably not for you.
 We are not a denominational church; we are a Communion of churches meaning we are seeking to reclaim the faith of the early church.
 All of our Christian churches in U.S. have the same worship services of prayer, reading of scripture, praise and worship music, communion, time for healing prayer and fellowship after service.
 We seek to evangelize, disciple people to disciple others in the Christian faith.
 Our worship is simple and straight forward...we preach, we teach, take communion and adhere to the faith once delivered.

-Our congregation seeks to minimize denominational clicks.
+Orthodoxy is not a denomination; its teachings have been around for the last 2500 years.
 We seek to reach out to everyone.
-Our church on any Sunday morning will have a variety of Methodists, Presbyterians, Baptists, Anglicans, Orthodox, Catholics and Nazarene's wanting to get back to the roots of Christianity.
+Our church meets every Sunday at 10:45am and will have a variety of Methodists, Presbyterians, Baptists, Anglicans, Orthodox, Catholics and Nazarene's wanting to get back to the roots of Christianity.
 We are truly "Catholic" regarding that the "Ecclesia" is one body.
-Our goal is to be Godly men and women of good character, love everyone, strive for conservative morals and values.
+Our goal is to be Godly men and women of good character, love everyone, strive for conservative morals and values in a very chaotic world.

 Our Services